VeryFunnyMonkey/GamesConfigSwitcher/README.md

 GCS relies on several libraries and packages to function.
 Below are the key libraries used:

-### Libraries and Dependencies

-GCS relies on several libraries and packages to function.
-Below are the key libraries used:

 - **[Cocona](https://github.com/mayuki/Cocona):** Used for handling command-line interface commands and arguments.
 - **Newtonsoft.Json:** Used for handling JSON serialization and deserialization.
 - **Microsoft.Extensions.DependencyInjection:** Provides dependency injection capabilities for the application (currently only used in CLI).